abhi-singhs/wysiwyg/README.md

 - `POST /api/github/create-issue` - Create new Issue with labels
 - `POST /api/github/add-comment` - Add comment to existing Issue
 - `GET /api/github/labels?owner=owner&repo=repo` - Fetch repository labels
+- `POST /api/github/format-notes` - Format raw notes into structured Markdown using the GitHub Models API (GPT-4.1)

+### AI Formatting
+Use the "AI Format" button above the notes textarea to:

+1. Send your in-progress raw notes to the GitHub Models API (model: `openai/gpt-4.1`).
+2. Receive a structured Markdown draft (Summary, Context, Steps, Findings, Next Actions, etc.).
+3. Preview the result in a modal with full Markdown rendering.
+4. Accept to replace your current notes or Cancel to keep editing.

+Implementation details:
+- Uses `@azure-rest/ai-inference` SDK pointed at `https://models.github.ai/inference`.
+- Reuses your provided GitHub PAT for authentication (no extra keys required).
+- Guards against empty input and very large notes (> ~8k chars pre-format).
+- Low temperature (0.2) for consistent, deterministic formatting.
+- Supports streaming preview: content appears progressively; you can stop mid-way and accept partial output.

+Your token is never stored server-side; it's only forwarded in-memory for the model call during the active request.

 ## Required GitHub Token Scopes